hirmeos/widget/README.rst

 https://gist.github.com/gaearon/42a2ffa41b8319948f9be4076286e1f3

-The `src/index-min.html` file
+The *src/index-min.html* file
 -----------------------------

-This file shows how the minimised javascript widget would be integrated into a page.
-You will notice a small difference - because the file has been converted from JSX to JavaScript, `type="text/jsx"` is no longer needed when loading this script.
+This file shows how the minimised JavaScript widget would be integrated into a page.
+You will notice a small difference - because the file has been converted from JSX to JavaScript, we no longer need to specify *type="text/jsx"* when loading this script.

-It is useful to launch view this file in your browser to make sure the production steps mentioned above were successful.
+It is useful to view this file in your browser to make sure the production steps mentioned above were successful.

   .. code-block:: bash